srl-labs/containerlab/docs/manual/topo-def-file.md

       image: ceos
 ```

 We defined individual `nodes` under the `topology.nodes` container.
 The name of the node is the key under which it is defined.
-Following the example, our two nodes will be named `srl` and `ceos`.
+Following the example, our two nodes will be named `srl` and `ceos` respectively.

 Each node can be defined with a set of properties.
-Such as the `srl` node is defined with the following properties:
+Such as the `srl` node is defined with the following node-specific properties:

 ```yaml
 srl: